-- A. Continuing Education instructors will award each student in a class a grade as follows: - P Pass: Indicates that a student has fulfilled the course requirements to successfully complete the course including, 80 percent minimum attendance. - NC No Credit: Indicates that a student did not successfully complete the course.
-I/INC Incomplete: Indicates that a student was unable to complete the course requirements within the timeframe of the class.
-To receive a grade, the student must complete the remaining requirements as specified by the instructor.
-(Form attached as Exhibit 6.12.1)
+A. Continuing Education instructors will award each student in a class a grade as follows:

+P-Pass: Indicates that a student has fulfilled the course requirements to successfully complete the course.

+NC - No Credit: Indicates that a student did not successfully complete the course.

+I/INC - Incomplete: Indicates that a student was unable to complete the course requirements within the timeframe of the class.
+To remove the incomplete and receive a grade, the student must complete the remaining requirements as specified by the instructor.